Sixtey7/FJ-Backend/README.md

     * CREATE TABLE Transactions (id VARCHAR PRIMARY KEY, data jsonb);
 * Profit!

+### Build the Service
+* From the command line, run the command
+    * mvn package

+### Run the Service
+* From the command line, run the command
+    * java -jar target/fjservice.jar
 ### Sample REST Requests
 #### Accounts
 * Get All Accounts